sachinmani/AmbientDbContext/README.md

 Make sure you wrap all your call inside "using" statement

+Also, extend your DbContext with the interface IAmbientDbContext

 <h3><b>Starting a new readonly business transaction normally a GET request in the web.</b></h3>

-Make sure you wrap all your call inside "using" statement
+Make sure you wrap all your call inside <b>"using"</b> statement

 using(dbContextScopeFactory.CreateAmbientDbContextInReadonlyMode())
 {